clowntheArt/gw2acr-guide/index.md

 * weapon swapping
 * activating a profession mechanic

-actions may define targeting, parameters and continuation behavior.
+actions may define targeting, parameters and continuation behavior

 ---

 ### chains

-a **chain** is an ordered list of actions.
+a **chain** is an ordered list of actions

 rules: